How has this journey unfolded?

 I also started to connect to the larger Jewish Renewal movement and earth-based Judaism, through Wilderness Torah and other initiatives and started to support local Jewish gatherings and holiday observance.

-When my Shabbatical ended the week of October 7th, I responded to the violence in Israel and Palestine by opening a space for collective mourning.
-Over the course of the weeks and months following, I held space for hundreds of people in mourning alongside spiritual companions.
-This practice grew into the Social Change Sanctuary—an inter-spiritual space to help us move through grief in ways that support resilience and ongoing engagement.
+My Shabbatical ended the week of October 7th.
+I responded to the violence in Israel and Palestine by opening a space for collective mourning.
+Over the weeks and months that followed, I held space for hundreds of people alongside spiritual companions.
+That practice grew into the Social Change Sanctuary — an inter-spiritual space to help people move through grief in ways that support resilience and continued engagement, not shutdown.

-My story has been shaped by conflict, grief, and big questions, but also by what consistently helps: community, honest reflection, and habits that support steady change over time.
+My story has been shaped by conflict, grief, and the particular sorrow of loving something you later have to leave.
+It has also been shaped by what consistently helps: community, honest reflection, spiritual practice, and small habits that support steady change over time.